SUPPORT

 The David Fairchild Society is a community of supporters passionate about the National Arboretum’s gardens, plant research, education, and community engagement efforts.
 David Fairchild spent his life exploring the world, collecting plants, and sharing them throughout America and the world.
 He brought us many plants and foods that are staples in American culture, such as ornamental cherry trees and Meyer lemons.
 Join us as we embark on a bold and innovative future!

-Contribute an annual gift to join the David Fairchild Society for a year at one of the following membership levels.
+Contribute an annual gift of at least $1,200, or a recurring gift of at least $100 per month, to join the David Fairchild Society for a year.
+Membership is available at one of the following levels.

 Questions about the David Fairchild Society?
 Contact Claire Alrich at 202-918-1868 or calrich@fona.org.